gordielachance/wp-soundsystem/readme.txt

 = How can I display the tracklist of a post in my templates ? =

+Use the tracklist shortcode **wpsstm-tracklist** in your post content (see the *shortcodes* section above), or use those functions directly in your templates :

 `<?php
 $tracklist = wpsstm_get_post_tracklist(); //optionally accepts a post_id as argument
 $tracklist->get_tracklist_table();
 ?>`

 == Screenshots ==

 == Changelog ==

+= 0.9.X =
+* New 'BBC Station' and 'BBC Playlist' scraper presets
+* New 'wpsstm-tracklist' shortcode

 = 0.9.1 =
 * New Radionomy preset